iamraufu/iamraufu/README.md

 I am Eftykhar Rahman.
 But you will find me everywhere with the handle name **Raufu Prezens**.
 I'm a self-taught Web Developer.

 - 💻 I ~like~ **love** coding
-- 🔭 I’m currently working on <!-- Machine Learning --> an E-Commerce Web-App.
+- 🔭 I’m currently working on <!-- Machine Learning --> an E-Farmer Web-App.
 Keep an eye for it.
 - 🌱 I’m currently learning <!-- Machine Learning Libraries --> ~Web 3.0 Technologies~
 - 👯 I’m looking to collaborate on opensource and group projects.